rolling-scopes-school/tasks/tasks/connections/milestone_6.people_groups.md

 This state should be preserved even after transition to other pages and back.

 > [!NOTE]
-> Countdown(timer) and disabled _Update_ button is applied only after clicking on _Update_ button.
+> Countdown(timer) and disabled _Update_ button (user cannot click it) is applied only after
-> First visit on the page should not have any effect on timer.
+> clicking on _Update_ button.
+First visit on the page should not have any effect on timer.

 > [!NOTE]
 > Countdown(timer) should display the actual number of seconds remaining until the end of one minute